finos/symphony-bdk-java/docs/configuration.md

 datafeed service v1 is used.
 - `retry`: the specific retry configuration can be used to override the global retry configuration.
 If no retry configuration is defined, the global one will be used.

+#### Agent load-balancing configuration
+The `lb-agent` part of the configuration contains the information in order to load balance calls to the agent if wanted.
+The fields `agent` and `lb-agent` must not be defined in the same configuration.
+Fields are:
+- `mode`: mandatory, can be `external`, `roundRobin` or `random`.
+- `stickiness`: optional boolean, default value is true.
+- `nodes`: mandatory and must contain at least one element.
+List items must have at least `host` field put and can contain the following other fields: `scheme`, `port`, `context`.

+`roundRobin` and `random` modes mean calls to the agent are load balanced across all `nodes`, respectively in a round robin and random fashion.
+`external` mode means each time we want to pick a new agent host, we make a call to the endpoint [/v1/info](https://developers.symphony.com/restapi/reference#agent-info-v1) on the first node provided in `nodes`.
+The actual agent URL is taken from the field `serverFqdn` in the response body.

+When `stickiness` is set to true, it means one picks a given agent and makes all calls to the same agent node.
+Otherwise, when `stickiness` is set to false, one picks a new agent node each time a call is made.

+When using datafeed services, calls will always be sticky, regardless of the `stickiness` value.

 ## Configuration format
 Both of `JSON` and `YAML` formats are supported by BDK configuration.
 Using `JSON`, a minimal configuration file would